COVID-19: Track the latest developments and look back at how the pandemic evolved

 April 15: All California residents age 16 or older are now eligible to get a COVID-19 vaccine.
 In Southern California, residents in this age group in Los Angeles, San Diego, Riverside, San Bernardino, Santa Barbara and San Luis Obispo counties already were eligible.

-April 13: Los Angeles County health officials say they are heeding the recommendations of the Centers for Disease Control and Prevention and U.S. Food and Drug Administration and will pause use of the Johnson & Johnson vaccine countywide until the federal agencies complete a safety review of the shot.
+April 13: Los Angeles County health officials say they are heeding the recommendations of the CDC and FDA and will pause use of the Johnson & Johnson vaccine countywide until the federal agencies complete a safety review of the shot.
 Vaccine providers in the county will contact people who had been scheduled to get the single-dose Johnson & Johnson vaccine about rescheduling or offering appointments for the two-dose Pfizer or Moderna vaccines.